epfml/getting-started/README.md

 For starters, we recommend you to go through the [minimal basic setup](#minimal-basic-setup) first and then read the [important notes](#important-notes-and-workflow).

 If you come up with any question about the cluster or the setup that you do not find answered here, you can check the [frequently asked questions page](docs/faq.md).
 Also, please do not hesitate to reach out to any of your colleagues.
-For specific problems and errors you think you should not be getting, open a ticket to `supportrcp@epfl.ch` (for RCP cluster) or `support-icit@epfl.ch` (for IC cluster).
-There are also [quick links](#quick-links) below.
+There are some more resources under the [quick links](#quick-links) below.

+> [!TIP]
+> If you have little prior experience with ML workflows, the setup below may seem daunting at first.
+But the guide tries to make it as simple as possible for you by providing you all commands in order, and with a script that does most of the work for you.
+The only requirement is that you have a basic understanding of how to use a terminal and git.

 > [!CAUTION]
 > Using the cluster creates costs.
-Please do not forget to stop your jobs when not used!
+Please be mindful of the resources you use. **Do not forget to stop your jobs when not used!**

-## Minimal basic setup
+# Minimal basic setup
+The step-by-step instructions for first time users to quickly get a job running.

+> [!TIP]
+> After completing the setup, the **TL;DR** of the interaction with the cluster is:
+>
+> * Get a running job with one GPU that is reserved for you: `python csub.py -n sandbox`
+>
+> * Connect to a terminal inside your job: `runai exec sandbox -it -- zsh`
+>
+> * Run your code: `cd /mloscratch/homes/<your username>; python src/main.py --wandb`
+>
+> * In one go, you can also do: `python csub.py -n experiment --train --command "cd /mloscratch/homes/<your username>/<your code>; python main.py "`

+---

+> [!IMPORTANT]
-The step-by-step instructions for first time users to quickly get a notebook running.
-Make sure you are on the EPFL wifi or connected to the VPN.
+> Make sure you are on the EPFL wifi or connected to the VPN.
+The cluster is otherwise not accessible.

+## 1: Pre-setup (access, repository)

-1. Ask Jennifer or Martin to add you to the group `runai-mlo`: https://groups.epfl.ch/
+**Group access:** You need to have access to the cluster.
+For that, ask Jennifer or Martin (or someone else) to add you to the group `runai-mlo`: https://groups.epfl.ch/

+**Prepare your code:** While you are waiting to get access, create a GitHub repository where you will implement your code.
+Irrespective of our cluster or this guide, it is best practice to keep track of your code with a GitHub repo.

+**Prepare Weights and Biases:** For logging the results of your experiments, you can use [Weights and Biases](https://wandb.ai/).
+Create an account if you don't already have one.
+You will need an API key to later log your experiments.

+The following are just a bunch of commands you need to run to get started.
+If you do not understand them in detail, you can copy-paste them into your terminal :)

+## 2: Setup the tools on your own machine

+> [!IMPORTANT]
+> The setup below was tested on macOS with Apple Silicon.
+If you are using a different system, you may need to adapt the commands.
+> For Windows, we have no experience with the setup and thereby recommend WSL (Windows Subsystem for Linux) to run the commands.

-2. Install kubectl.
+1. Install kubectl.
 To make sure the version matches with the clusters (status: 15.12.2023), on macOS with Apple Silicon, run the following commands.
 For other systems, you will need to change the URL in the command above (check https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 Make sure that the version matches with the version of the cluster!
 ```bash
     # Sketch for macOS with Apple Silicon.
     # Download a specific version (here 1.26.7 for Apple Silicon macOS)